Subject Leader: Miss Towson

-- Section A: knowledge and understanding of choreographic processes.
+- Section A: Knowledge and understanding of choreographic processes.
 Questions will relate to a given stimulus or starting point.

-- Section B: critical appreciation of own work.
+- Section B: Critical appreciation of own work.
 Questions will relate to your own experience of performance, or choreography or both within the course.

-- Section C: critical appreciation of professional works.
+- Section C: Critical appreciation of professional works.
 You will answer questions relating to the GCSE Dance anthology.

-Dance clubs and opportunities
+Dance Clubs and Opportunities

-- Year 7 and 8 Dance Club every Friday
+- Year 7 and 8 Dance Club every Tuesday

 - Year 9,10 & 11 Dance Club every Thursday

-- Annual Dance show in March
+- Evening of Dance show in March

-- Be a production Dancer rehearsals every Mondays and Wednesday
+- Be a production dancer - rehearsals every Mondays and Wednesday

 Supporting Gifted and Talented Students